 Communications Innovation M.S.

-At Ithaca College, we’re helping accomplished professionals and high-potential leaders get ahead of the communications curve with a blended learning two-year master's of science degree in Communications Innovation.
+At Ithaca College, we’re helping accomplished professionals and high-potential leaders get ahead of the communications curve with a blended distance learning two-year master's of science degree in Communications Innovation.

 The Roy H. Park School of Communications' asynchronous courses allow you to collaborate with other professionals and professors online while maintaining your full-time job.
-While the majority of this executive-style program is delivered online, students will also participate in a several intensive on site classes, held over long weekends at various locations throughout the world.
+While the majority of this executive-style program is delivered online, students will also participate in several intensive on site classes, held over long weekends at various locations throughout the world.

 This highly collaborative coursework culminates in a capstone research and development project that provides immediate value to the graduate cohort and their employers.
 Students graduate from the program with a fully researched business plan, and are ready to introduce new entrepreneurial visions into the world.